-In contrast propazine is labeled for sandy loam soils, makes no restriction due to soil organic matter, and has a 12-month rotation restriction for cotton only at the full rate on loamy sand and sand soils.
-It will cost about 3X what atrazine does.
+In contrast propazine is labeled for sandy loam soils, makes no restriction due to soil organic matter, has a 12-month rotation restriction for cotton only at the full rate (1.2 quarts/A) on loamy sand and sand soils, and pre-plant applications should not be incorporated on sandy loam soils.
+It may cost about 3X what atrazine does.